 If you can't see the .m4a extension (i.e. you just see 01 Dancing Queen and not 01 Dancing Queen.m4a), it's because Windows is set to hide the extensions.
 Here's how to show the extension for editing

-If file extensions are not showing you cannot simply add .m4r when renaming the file.
+When file extensions aren't showing you cannot simply add .m4r when renaming the file.
 All you are doing here is changing 01 Dancing Queen.m4a to 01 Dancing Queen.m4r.m4a.
 This will not work!

 Windows users: You don't need to delete the ringtone 'song' from your music library within iTunes for this to work, but you should do so as a housekeeping task.
-If you leave it there, it won't play, since you changed the filename that the 'song' linked to (in the previous step).
+If you leave it there, it won't play, since you've already changed the filename that the 'song' linked to.

 Mac users: Lots of people have commented saying that in the latest iTunes, the ringtones simply won't show up in the Tones section.
 There are two things to try here:

 1- Delete the ringtone 'song' entry in your iTunes Music library (don't delete the actual file on your hard drive - choose to keep it when prompted).
 Then double-click on the .m4r file in Finder and it should show up in Tones.

 2- If that doesn't work, try moving the .m4r file outside of your iTunes folder on your hard drive (such as to the desktop).
 Then double-click on it.
 At least one person found that worked and it showed up in Tones.

 For iTunes 11 (and previous) users, click the drop-down arrow to select the Tones section of your library as it will probably be showing your Music library.
 You should see your ringtone there.
 If you don't have a Tones section at all, it's because Tones is not selected in your iTunes preferences.
 To enable Tones, click the menu at the very top-left corner of iTunes and choose Preferences... and make sure the Tones box is checked.
 Click OK and try again.